ankitects/anki-manual/src/deck-options.md

 days).
 Based upon how you rate the card in subsequent reviews, the easiness may increase or decrease from what it starts out as.

-Turning off **bury related…​** will prevent Anki from [burying siblings](studying.md#siblings-and-burying), and instead Anki will just try to avoid showing siblings directly after one another in the same session.
-For this to work, your new cards/day setting needs to be large enough for the cards of multiple notes to be included.

-## Reviews
+### Easy bonus

-**Easy bonus** allows you to set the difference in intervals between answering 'Good' and 'Easy' on a card.
+Allows you to set the difference in intervals between answering 'Good' and 'Easy' on a card.
 For instance, with the default value of 130%, Easy will give an interval that is 1.3 times the Good interval.

+### Interval modifier
-**Interval modifier** allows you to apply a multiplication factor to the intervals Anki generates.
+allows you to apply a multiplication factor to the intervals Anki generates.
 At its default of 100% it does nothing; if you set it to 80% for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
 You can thus use